Skip to content

 Free Walking Tours

-Lisbon’s free walking tour scene is well-established and provides an excellent introduction to the city, particularly if you are visiting for the first time.
-These tours operate on a tip-based model — you join for free and pay what you think the experience was worth at the end (€10–15 per person is a reasonable tip for a good tour).
-The main operators include Lisbon Free Tour, SANDEMANs New Europe, and Chill-Out Free Tour.
+Lisbon’s free walking tour scene is well-established and a solid first-day move for anyone arriving cold.
+The model: join for free, tip what it was worth at the end — €10–15 per person is fair for a good tour.
+Main operators are Lisbon Free Tour, SANDEMANs New Europe, and Chill-Out Free Tour.

 Paid Walking Tours — Specialist and Small-Group